-Obinutuzumab (Gazyvaro), with bendamustine, is available on the NHS.
+Obinutuzumab (Gazyvaro), with bendamustine, is available through the Cancer Drugs Fund.
 It is a possible treatment for follicular lymphoma in adults whose disease has not responded to rituximab, or has progressed, either during treatment or up to 6 months later.

 Is this treatment right for me?

 Your healthcare professionals should give you clear information, talk with you about your options and listen carefully to your views and concerns.
 Your family can be involved too, if you wish.
 Read more about making decisions about your care.

 - How well does it work compared with other treatments?

 - What are the risks or side effects?
 How likely are they?

 - How will the treatment affect my day-to-day life?

 - What happens if the treatment does not work?